Preparing for the Rededication Ceremony

 Proceed with the Ceremony as planned.

 Girl Scout Promise & Law Candle Lighting Ceremony - girls say the Girl Scout Promise and Law, lighting 3 candles for the Promise and 10 candles for the Laws.
 Close, adult supervision and safety precautions are necessary.
-Candle logs and candles are available for loan from the Resource Room.
+Candle logs and candles are available for loan from the Volunteer Resource Center.
 Please make reservations in advance - Online Reservation Form.
 Small, inexpensive flashlights or battery operated candles may be used as an alternative.

 Troop sings an appropriate song:

 Troop Officer thanks guests for coming and invites them to join the troop in enjoying refreshments.